Molware-12/JS-Collisions/README.md

 The last Event Listener is just to display whether a collision has occured, if it has, it displays "Contact" and "no contact" otherwise.

+I also would appreciate some help with the animations of the movements, as I am not too good at creating smooth animations.
+Thank you.

 Hope you enjoy